Targeted Significant Ecological Community Surveys

 All targeted surveys for TECs and PECs should be tailored to the subject matter and may be in direct reference to Conservation Advice and diagnostic criteria therein.

 Field assessments to diagnose the presence and other specific characteristics of TECs or PECs will usually utilise quadrat sampling in several replicates.
 The more quadrats, the more robust the data analysis and the more accurate the results.
 Some other specialist assessments may be required, such as condition assessments and mapping of individual Tuart trees and the extent of their canopies, required for mapping of the Tuart woodlands and forests.
-Patch mapping is another an extension of targeted survey for TECs which may or may not be included in study scopes.
+Patch mapping is another extension of targeted survey for TECs which may or may not be included in study scopes.

-FVC’s Targeted Flora Survey Capabilities
+FVC’s Targeted Ecological Community Survey Capabilities

 Our team has well-refined methods that are in direct reference to the respective Conservation Advice documents and we have a proven track record with our methods and results being accepted by regulators.